Digital and Communications Manager

 - High level proficiency, comfort and fluency with SalesForce, G-suite, Slack, Microsoft Office, Social Media and presentation formats like Powerpoint preferred.

-Transportation: Often works in the office with minimal travel requirements (currently virtual due to Covid-19)
+Transportation: Often works in the office with minimal travel requirements (currently hybrid due to Covid-19)

 Core Values - What beliefs do you embody?
 How do you approach your work?

 - Equity: We look for opportunities to redistribute power in response to inequity.

 - High Quality Work: You ensure all deliverables meet our standards of excellence.

 - Achieve Ambitious Goals: We strive to have a transformational impact on the staff, teachers, and students we serve.

 - Adjust Course: We take a resilient attitude towards roadblocks and adjust strategies to ensure progress to goal.

 - Communication: We value clear and thoughtful word choice, tone and body language.